-elements.
+divelements.
 Argh, ugly.
 Well, not any longer.
 Now, with simple CSS, you can lavish your designs with more curves than Marilyn Monroe.

 Border radius?

 Yeah.
 Border radius.
 Fear not, though — you don’t have to have borders.
-The border-radius
+The border-radius property can be used to add a corner to each corner of a box.

 #marilyn {